List of colonial governors of Papua New Guinea: German New Guinea / Territory of New Guinea

 In 1945, the Territory of New Guinea was merged with the Territory of Papua to form the Territory of Papua and New Guinea.
 The merger was formalized with the passage of the Papua and New Guinea Act 1949.

-Papua
+British New Guinea / Territory of Papua

 The Territory of Papua (shown in green) with Queensland (shown in light green).

 Flag of the Lieutenant-Governors of Papua between 1906 and 1946.